mathewtrivett/gogo/README.md

 ## Playing Gogo

-#### Go

-Go is a classic turn based strategy game for two players.
-Your goal is to surround your opponent, claiming territory and taking prisoners.

 #### Placing Stones

 Players take it in turns to place stones on the points made by intersecting lines on the board.
-When two or more of your stones connect vertically or horizontally, they become part of a group.
-A group behaves in the same way as a single stone and so must be completely surrounded to be taken.
+When two or more of your stones immediately connect vertically or horizontally, they become part of a group.
+Groups behave in the same way as a single stone and so must be completely surrounded to be captured.
 Stones of the same colour diagonal to each other are not part of a group.

 #### Liberties